grocer-of-despair/LogsAnalysisProject/README.md

 A Python programming to query a database for results

 ## Description
 This is Project 3 for the Udacity Full Stack Nanodegree.
 I was required to to build a reporting tool that queries a database to answer a series of questions.
+It is run within a Virtual Machine.

 ### Primary Features
 - [x] Designed to run in the command line